 According to the National Institutes of Health (NIH), approximately 1 couple in 6 has difficulty conceiving.
 It is estimated that male infertility is a factor in about 30–40 percent of these cases.
 The most common cause for infertility in men is an enlarged mass of veins in the spermatic cord within the scrotum (called varicocele).
 The spermatic cord is made up of veins, arteries, lymphatic vessels, nerves, and the duct that carries sperm from the testes to the seminal vesicles (vas deferens).

 Overall, varicocele contributes to approximately 40 percent of male infertility cases.
 In men who have fathered a child but are no longer able to do so (a condition called secondary infertility), varicocele is the cause in as many as 80 percent of cases.
 Surgery to correct varicocele (called varicocele repair or varicocelectomy) can improve the shape and structure (morphology) of sperm.
-Following varicocele repair, approximately 50% of men are able to father a child within the first year.
+Following varicocele repair, approximately 50 percent of men are able to father a child within the first year.

 Although semen analysis often can suggest male infertility, the results may not identify the cause for the condition.
 Additionally, some men with low sperm counts are able to reproduce (i.e., are fertile).
 In many cases, abnormal semen analysis results require additional testing.